jcs-instructor/mobtimer/backlog.md

 Next

-- [ ] Rename testUtils to clientUtils or just combine (probably the latter)
+- [ ] Low priority.
+Rename testUtils to clientUtils or just combine (probably the latter)
-- [ ] Ethan after hours:
+- [ ] Low priority.
+Ethan after hours:
   - [ ] 2nd crack on start scripts, think about class vs function
   - [ ] In tasks.json, reorder tasks by order of execution
 - [x] Consider rule for when use class versus function.